Eaglehawk Neck Hall

 Eaglehawk Neck Coastcare Group

-The group meets at the Hall car park for a working bee at 10am on the 2nd Monday of every month.
+The group meets occasionally at the Hall car park for a working bee on some Mondays.
 Visitors who want to help conserve our beautiful coastline are always welcome – please wear suitable clothes and boots.
 Check work is happening with Dave first.

 Bridge Group with Jenny Penny:

-The Bridge group meets at 1.00pm – 3.30pm each Friday.
+The Bridge group meets at 1.00pm – 3.30pm each Friday during the warmer months.
 Jenny Penny, a longstanding member of the Tasmanian Bridge Club in Hobart, shares her wit, wisdom and skills once a month. $5.00 pp including refreshments.
 New members welcome.
 Contact Helen on 62503172.
+Currently in recess for winter